rwinkhart/libmutton/wiki/developers.md

 - `clipclear`: Should be accepted by all non-interactive CLI libmutton implementations (not required for interactive GUI/TUI implementations).
 In order to clear the clipboard on a timer, non-interactive libmutton-based password managers call another instance of their executable with the `clipclear` argument (e.g. `mutn clipclear`) with the intended clipboard contents provided via STDIN.
 If after 30 seconds the clipboard contents have not changed, they are cleared.
 Please accept a `clipclear` argument that calls `clip.ClipClearArgument()`.
 - `startrcwd`: Should be accepted by all libmutton implementations making use of the RCW daemon to cache passwords.
 Please accept a `startrcwd` argument that calls `crypt.RCWDArgument()`.

+## Mobile Clipboard Management
+In an effort to reduce dependencies not needed in most environments, libmutton no longer provides clipboard management for mobile platforms.
+This should be handled by your GUI toolkit/framework.

 ## Configuration
 libmutton-based password manager clients should all share the same INI configuration file.